-- Preview Email Newsletter

 WASHINGTON, July 11 -- Research Products Corporation has submitted a public comment letter to the U.S. Department of Energy (DOE), responding to a proposed rule that seeks to rescind part of the amended energy conservation standards for dehumidifiers.
 The company, which operates under several brands including AprilAire and Anden, strongly opposes any reduction in energy efficiency requirements.

-The letter, penned by James Wachsmuth, Principal Codes & Regulatory Engineer at Research Products, hi more ST
+The letter, penned by James Wachsmuth, Principal Codes & Regulatory Engineer at Research Products, highlights the negative implications of rolling back more ST

 Revolution House Media: Rollback of NEPA Permitting Process Opposed by Montana Business Owner (10)